Australian news agency AAP to close, losing online media battle

 Pagemasters, AAP’s editorial production service, which provided outsourced editing for publications, like the Sydney Morning Herald, will close in August.

-An AAP was not immediately available for comment.
+An AAP spokesman was not available for comment.

 Founded in 1935 by Keith Murdoch - father of Rupert Murdoch, the current CEO and Chairman of News Corp. - AAP’s closure is one of the biggest casualties in Australia’s shrinking media landscape.